Nervous System Healing • Mind-Body Restoration

 Creative Healing & Integration

-You’ve already done the hard part: noticing patterns and calming the body.
-This phase is where you choose healthier coping on purpose — so old habits don’t automatically take over when stress returns.
+You’ve already done the hard part: noticing patterns and returning to your body.
+This phase is where you practice a new coping response so old habits don’t automatically take over when stress returns.

 What does your body need help with right now?